Patriots sign Bills RB Mike Gillislee to two-year offer sheet

-The New England Patriots have extended an offer sheet to Buffalo Bills running back Mike Gillislee, sources confirmed to ESPN.
+The New England Patriots?extended an offer sheet to Buffalo Bills running back Mike Gillislee?on Tuesday.

-The offer is for two years and is worth $6.4 million, including $4 million in the first year.
+The offer is for two years and is worth $6.4 million, including $4 million in the first year, sources told ESPN.
 The Bills have five days to decide whether to match the offer sheet.

 The Bills placed an original-round tender on Gillislee worth $1.797 million, meaning the Patriots would send a fifth-round pick to the Bills if Buffalo declines to match.
 The Dolphins picked Gillislee in the fifth round of the 2013 draft but released him in 2015.